Sósíalistaflokkurinn

 To achieve this goal, the Socialist Party emphasizes six tasks:I. Build a healthcare system for the entire country

-We want to build a free and state-run healthcare system in the countryside and, among other things, utilize technological advancements for this purpose.
-With great ingenuity, the staff of Landspítalinn built an electronic system that made home isolation viable during the Covid-19 pandemic.
+We want to build a free and state-run healthcare system in the countryside and utilize technological advancements, among other things, to do so.
+With great ingenuity, the staff of Landspítalinn (the National University Hospital of Iceland) built an electronic system that made home isolation viable during the Covid-19 pandemic.
 This is one example of how ingenuity and technological advancements can assist traditional operations.

-We need to recreate healthcare services in more dispersed settlements, bring services to people with the best technology, and stop demanding that people move closer to centralized institutions to receive adequate healthcare.
+We need to recreate healthcare services in more dispersed communities, bring services to people with the best technology, and stop demanding that people move closer to centralized institutions to receive adequate healthcare services.

 II.
 Bring the quota home!